EvilBlunt/RDRMP-Docs/page/extended_natives_reference/is_key_down.md

 # is_key_down `0xAC93D58A`

 Checks if a key is currently being held down.
+You can find the list of usable keycodes [here](https://docs.rdrmp.redmods.com/#/page/game_reference/keyboard_keycodes).

 > [!TIP]
 > This function supports two input types: a numeric keycode or a string representation of the key (e.g. "F5" or 63).